Top 2020 Data Center Trends Impacting Your Infrastructure and Operations

 Today’s data centers don’t much resemble the mainframes familiar to previous generations of IT personnel.
 Modern facilities are wonders of computing technology, featuring state-of-the-art high-density servers and revolutionary cooling systems.
 They also offer a wide range of services that are accessible to even some of the smallest startups, providing them with infrastructure resources that would have been unthinkable in previous decades.

 Colocation data centers are continuing to drive innovation to provide their customers with better, and often customized, solutions for their networking and computing challenges.
 Keeping pace with the next generation of data center trends can help companies identify which services are right for them and learn how data centers can push their businesses forward.
-If these organizations don’t know what’s available to them, they will have difficulty charting the future course of their IT and data strategy.
+If these organizations don’t know what’s available to them, they will have difficulty charting the future course of their IT and digital transformation strategy.

 As the costs of building a private data center continue to escalate and the versatility of third-party data centers expands, more companies are looking at colocation solutions as an ideal situation for their IT infrastructure.
 While renting space in a facility might not sound like it would qualify as a data center technologies trend, it’s important to remember that today’s data centers are entirely different beasts from the old data repositories of previous decades.
 The modern data center is a connectivity bonanza, offering organizations access to almost every digital service imaginable.
 Colocation isn’t just about renting floor space; it also means leveraging the enhanced power and cooling capabilities of data centers to reduce ongoing infrastructure costs.